p10rahulm/your-static-website/README.md

 cookie_container_padding_top = "4px"
 cookie_container_padding_bottom = "4px"

-# Below we set attributes for the sharer
+# There are various changes that can be made to how the sharer works below
 [params.sharer]

-# Global and page settings for sharer has to be true for it to be shown
+# 33. Global and page settings for sharer has to be true for it to be shown
 sharer_active = true

-# There are three ways in which sharers can be included in your site.
+# There are two ways in which sharers can be included in your site.
 # 1. Through a fixed button that when clicked rolls up to show sharing buttons (bottom right of screen)
 # 2. Through a fixed menu on the left.
 This is active on larger screens.
 On smaller screens, there would be a fixed menu at bottom of screen
-#        3. Through a list of icons just before the start of content on content pages

-# 1. Sharer Rollup button
+# 34. Sharer Rollup button
 sharer_rollup_button_active = true
 sharer_button_color = "#0095eb"
 sharer_pullup_button_icon = "fa-share-alt"

-# 2. Fixed menu
+# 35. Fixed menu sharer
 # Note that this changes with screen width.
 This can be checked by pressing ctrl+shift+i on chrome
 sharer_fixed_menu_active = true
 show_fixed_sharer_on_scroll = true